iipc/jwarc/README.md

 Experimental native binary versions of jwarc command-line tool for Linux and MacOS are now available from the [releases page](https://github.com/iipc/jwarc/releases).
-These start faster than cross-platform jar version and do not require Java to be installed.
+These start faster than the cross-platform jar version and do not require Java to be installed.

-If you would like to build a native binary from source install [GraalVM](https://github.com/oracle/graal/releases) and [Maven](https://maven.apache.org/) and then run:
+If you would like to build them from source install [GraalVM](https://github.com/oracle/graal/releases) and [Maven](https://maven.apache.org/) and then run:

     JAVA_HOME=path/to/graalvm mvn package -Pnative-image